Elections – it’s not a topic that everyone likes to teach! How about a fun activity that integrates literacy as well as civics?

 Opinion writing.
 I love giving students a statement to see if they agree or not.
 I got a mixed response last year for this one.

 Subjectively looking at characters.
 For once the students get to put the facts aside and go with their gut – you will get some hilarious responses.
-This activity also includes two foldables to make.
-The example shown included that Rory shouldn’t get the vote because he is a boy.
+This activity also includes two special folding pieces to make.

 Count the vote is an actual voting task to do based on A Little Election.
 Ballot papers are also included and the graph caters for classes up to 34.
 You may wish to call out the votes and tally on a board or just have the students mark the results one at a time as you call them.
 Up to you.

-It is so much for fun to have the role-play activity.
-You could just collect the votes for Debra-Jo and Rory but come on – let’s get creative.
+It is so much for fun to have the elections role-play activity.
+You could just collect the votes for Debra-Jo and Rory but come on – let’s get creative!
+The students will love it!

 I used a little flip-top box (I got it at a discount because there was a tear on the bottom from Cheap as Chips.
 It was also my first class mailbox before we got…well a real mailbox).

-Then I just slip the laminated sign into the holder and voila!
+Then I just slipped the laminated sign into the holder and voila!
 I had myself a ballot box!